-Although we’re under orders to shelter in place and avoid all nonessential travel, staying home isn’t always an option.
-Many of us need to go to work at essential jobs, get groceries, and pick up medication.
+Although we’re under orders to shelter in place and avoid nonessential travel, staying home isn’t always an option.
+Many of us need to work at essential jobs, get groceries, and pick up medication.
 Others may need to travel for a family emergency or other unavoidable reasons.

 But is it safe to drive right now?